maidsafe/Whitepapers/Project-Safe.md

 Any funds allocated outside the funding round will be allocated to the MaidSafe Foundation and added to the decentralised application developers pool.

 The incentivisation of decentralised application projects that are funded via safecoin should also ensure very active decentralised application participation into a very powerful ecosystem with a pre-prepared revenue model.
-It is also thought this model will encourage a more decentralised and distributed investor pool.
+It is also thought this model will encourage a more decentralised and distributed pool of backers.
 This model is very much in line with MaidSafe’s core values and decentralisation in general, using logic and fairness with as few ‘magic’ numbers as possible.

-It is interesting to note this funding does not hold any safecoins for the founders; **no founders’ pool is involved.**  MaidSafe will work with funds raised and commit to continue to develop the internal library code to earn coins in the future, provided the code is accepted by the community (as per the acceptance criteria agreed on at that time by the mailing list participants and Foundation board).
+It is interesting to note this kick starter does not hold any safecoins for the founders; **no founders’ pool is involved.**  MaidSafe will work with funds raised and commit to continue to develop the internal library code to earn coins in the future, provided the code is accepted by the community (as per the acceptance criteria agreed on at that time by the mailing list participants and Foundation board).
 It is also the founders’ belief that if MaidSafe or any other group do not continue to innovate, they should not continue to strive as businesses.
 This allows the community to always be presented with the most efficient code and advancements to the system regardless of which entity makes those advances possible.

 In this manner, **MaidSafe will ‘eat at the same table’ as all other developers in the SAFE network** and all application providers that will earn revenues via the safecoin model.
 It is envisaged that this approach is a very fresh and healthy model with the appropriate levels of risk and reward for all stakeholders.